raffraffraff/oci-k3s/README.md

 - gotk-sync.yaml
 ```

-At this point you need to decide on a directory structure.
-This example deploys applications into separate 'staging' and 'production' environments:
+At this point you should decide on a directory structure for your FluxCD repo.
+This is a typical monorepo deployment with separate 'staging' and 'production' environments:

 ```
 ├── clusters
 │   └── mylovelycluster
 │       ├── staging        <-- a simple kustomization points to apps/staging
 │       ├── production     <-- a simple kustomization points to apps/staging
 │       └── flux-system
 │           ├── gotk-components.yaml
 │           ├── gotk-sync.yaml
 │           └── kustomization.yaml
 └── apps
-    ├── base        <-- contains resources like HelmRelease, Kustomize ├── staging     <-- loads configs from 'base' and then applies patches to them └── production  <-- loads configs from 'base' and then applies patches to them
+    ├── base               <-- contains resources like HelmRelease, Kustomize, etc ├── staging            <-- loads configs from 'base' and then applies staging patches to them └── production         <-- loads configs from 'base' and then applies production patches to them
 ```

 FluxCD recursively loads all kustomization files under `mylovelycluster`, so you can create directories for your environments and use these to apply resources.
 A this point you can define all 'base' workloads and their overrides (or _patches_) from the `apps/${environment}` directories.
 Or you can put your app configs into another git repo entirely, and refer use this in your `clusters/mylovelycluster/staging/kustomize.yaml`